Everyone Benefits From Employee Feedback

 4. Stronger Ideas Due to Brain Storming

 Think of receiving feedback as a brainstorming session.
 Ask for more information.
 Ask for ideas on improving the processes that are currently in place.
-Getting ideas from your team is a great way to keep ideas and improvements flowing.
+Getting ideas from your team is a great way to practice continuous improvement.

 5. Being a Good Boss